TlahuiRay/JUnitTraining/README.md

 # JUnitTraining
-The code for JUnit training goes here
+The code for JUnit training goes here.